Storm Drainage System Replacement & Rehabilitation Project

 Project Description

-Over the past several years while cleaning the system, Public Works Operations Maintenance group identified and compiled an ongoing list of storm drain pipes and structures that are in critical condition and are in need of repair or replacement.
-The pipes are either cracked, rusted, or rotted.
-This project proposes to maintain the integrity of the storm drain system through replacement or rehabilitation of deteriorated storm drain infrastructure.
+Public Works Operations Maintenance group identified and compiled a list of storm drain pipes and structures that were in critical condition and are in need of repair or replacement.
+The pipes were cracked, rusted, or rotted.
+The project worked to maintain the integrity of the storm drain system through replacement or rehabilitation of deteriorated storm drain infrastructure.
 Thus, eliminating potential pipeline blockages that could cause street flooding.

 Project Status